muhajirdev/quran-com-word-align/README.md

 There are some optimization for this in functional programming community, like caching, etc.

 If the performance in certain part of the backend / operation becomes very critical.
-It's a could be a good idea, to make it mutable or even use faster language like Golang
+It could be a good idea, to make it mutable or even use faster language like Golang